Learn More About

 Among his service decorations, Commissioner Bush was awarded the Joint Service Commendation Medal for his meritorious service.
 He received the Afghanistan Campaign Medal for serving in theater and earned the Intel Warfare Designator pin.

-George P. Bush is a retired member of the United States Naval Reserve.
+George P. Bush is a former member of the United States Naval Reserve.
 Use of Bush’s military rank, job titles, and photographs in uniform does not imply endorsement by the Department of the US Naval Reserve or the Department of Defense.

 Prior to running for office, Commissioner Bush was a successful attorney and businessman.
 After earning his Juris Doctorate from The University of Texas School of Law, he served as a judicial clerk for U.S. District Judge for the Northern District of Texas, Sidney A. Fitzwater, a Ronald Reagan appointee.
 He then practiced corporate and securities law with Akin, Gump, Strauss, Hauer & Feld, LLP, conducting legal due diligence and preparing transaction documents in connection with mergers, acquisitions, offerings, credit facilities, securities filings, and divestitures for private equity clients and publicly held corporations.
 He subsequently co-founded Pennybacker Capital LLC, a real estate private equity firm, in 2007, and St. Augustine Partners LLC, a Fort Worth-based investment firm focused on oil and gas transactions and consulting for private businesses.
 He was awarded The University of Texas’ Latino Leadership Award in 2015, the Outstanding Young Alumnus Award from The University of Texas School of Law in 2016, and the Outstanding Young Texas Ex Award in 2016.